kgmonteith/BonusFFB/docs/hshifter.md

 ### ATS/ETS2 settings

-Set this values in the "Controls" menu:
+Set these values in the "Controls" menu:

 * In the `Input Types` list, add the vJoy Device
-* `Transmission` to `H-Shifter`
+* Set `Transmission` to `H-Shifter`
+* Set `Acceleration axis deadzone` to 1%
+    * This is recommended to reduce thrashing of the locked-in-gear effect
-* `Clutch axis deadzone` to 1-5%
+* Set `Clutch axis deadzone` to 1-5%
-    * Setting a small clutch deadzone is strongly recommended to smooth out clutch-enabled FFB effects
+    * This is strongly recommended to smooth out clutch-enabled FFB effects
-* `Clutch range` as desired, ~75% is recommended
+* Set `Clutch range` as desired, ~75% is recommended
     * Setting the clutch range too high will make shifting into gears unrealistic
-* `Shifter layout` to match the vehicle's transmission, e.g., Eaton-Fuller 18 speed
+* Set `Shifter layout` to match the vehicle's transmission, e.g., Eaton-Fuller 18 speed
-* `Shifter layout behavior` to `Advanced`
+* Set `Shifter layout behavior` to `Advanced`
-* `Shifter Positions` 1-6 to the vJoy Device buttons 0-5, corresponding to the H-Shifter slots
+* Set `Shifter Positions` 1-6 to the vJoy Device buttons 0-5, corresponding to the H-Shifter slots
     * Ignore the `Reverse` position, it's not used when the `Shifter layout` matches a real transmission

 ## FFB effect descriptions